guanzhchen/PETuning/README.md

 # Revisiting Parameter-Efficient Tuning: Are We Really There Yet?

-This is the implementation of the approaches described in the paper:
+This is the code implementation of our paper:

 > Guanzheng Chen, Fangyu Liu, Zaiqiao Meng, Shangsong Liang.
 [Revisiting Parameter-Efficient Tuning: Are We Really There Yet?](https://arxiv.org/abs/2202.07962). arXiv 2022; abs/2202.07962.